Key Takeaway

 Get the Legal Help You Need

 Pedestrian accident cases involving questions of contact and liability require experienced legal representation.
-The Law Office of Jason Tenenbaum has been serving clients throughout Long Island and New York City for years, helping them navigate the complexities of New York’s personal injury and insurance laws.
+The Law Office of Jason Tenenbaum has been serving clients throughout Long Island and New York City for years, helping them address the complexities of New York’s personal injury and insurance laws.

 Don’t let insurance companies dismiss your legitimate claim with unsupported defenses.
 If you’ve been injured as a pedestrian or are facing allegations as a driver, get the legal guidance you need to protect your rights and interests.